-- 1. On the Axiom tab, in the Administration group, click Manage > Axiom Explorer.
-You can also use the Explorer task pane. - 2.
-In the Export Library, double-click the export that you want to execute. - If your security permissions only allow you to execute the export, then the export begins running immediately with no further interaction. - If your security permissions allow you to view or edit the export settings, then the Export Wizard opens. - 3.
+- 2. In the Exports Library, double-click the export that you want to execute. - If your security permissions only allow you to execute the export, then the export begins running immediately with no further interaction. - If your security permissions allow you to view or edit the export settings, then the Export Wizard opens. - 3.
 If you have permission to edit the export, you can review the options on the Export tab and modify them as needed.
 For more information on these options, see Configuring additional export options. - 4.
 On the Export tab of the Export Wizard, click the Execute button to start the export.